pawanbenjamin/simplePrisma/README.md

 # Prisma ORM, Just the Basics

-## This repo servers as a starter repo using Prisma with PostgreSQL, and Express
+## This repo servers as an example repo using Prisma with PostgreSQL, and Express

 ##### To run this locally: